naik-naveen/Cypress-Tests/Readme.md

 #### To use TypeScript with Cypress

-    To use TypeScript with Cypress, you will need TypeScript 3.4+.
-If you do not already have TypeScript installed as a part of your framework, you will need to install it:
+**To use TypeScript with Cypress, you will need TypeScript 3.4+.
+If you do not already have TypeScript installed as a part of your framework, you will need to install it**

   - Install Typescript Using the Below Command Typing in Terminal